 It will be noted that not only has she more short fast races in her armoury, she has improved at almost every distance run by a fair margin – ten minutes from the marathon, two and a half from the half marathon, 30 minutes from the 100K . *The actual distance of the 50K race in South Africa was reported to be 56 miles as no split was taken during the race!
 It only makes the time more remarkable.
 This mix of relatively short fast races mixed with her marathon and ultramarathon racing was to become a feature of her career.
 The other feature to be noted here is the determination to travel in search of the appropriate races, no matter how far.
 Cape Town was in April, Japan in June and Dublin in October.

 She also officially became a veteran runner and her times are also ranked in the V35 category.
+At the end of her outstandingly successful 1994 season, ‘Runners World’ magazine named Trudi Thomson ‘Veteran Woman Runner of the Year’.
 A wee diversion: although Trudi is better known as a road runner she is also an excellent country racer and this is perhaps best seen in her superb record as a veteran after 1994 when she was overall winner, regardless of age category, five times in seven years – the record is 1994 – 1st; 1995 – 1st; 1996 – DNR; 1997 – 1st; 1998 – 4th; 1999 – 1st; 2000 – 1st; 2001 – DNR; 2002 – 2nd.
 She had not run in the National Cross Country often as a Senior – I can only find four runs in the National – but when she did, she ran well: 12th in 1994, 13th in 1995, 5th in 1999 and 4th in 2000.
 But back to the main story.

 In 1995 the statistics continued to improve.
 The road 10K dropped to 34:59 in Coventry, almost a minute and a half from the half marathon to 74:48 at Montbeliard in France and five minutes from the marathon with 2:38:23 in Dublin for a time which was to remain her personal best and place her fourteenth on the Scottish all-time list.
 Trudi was selected to represent Britain in the World Championship in Gothenburgh where she finished 22nd, three places behind Fatuma Roba who had won the Olympic Marathon in Atlanta.
 Still improving, still travelling to get the races she needed.